xx299x/DrissionPagePlus/README.en.md

 The MixPage page object encapsulates common web page operations and realizes the switch between driver and session modes.
 MixPage must receive a Drission object and use the driver or session in it.
 If it is not passed in, MixPage will create a Drission by itself (using the configuration of the default ini file).

-Tips: When multiple page objects work together, remember to manually create a Drission object and pass it to the page object for use.
-Otherwise, the page objects will each create their own Drission objects, making the information unable to pass.
+Tips: When multiple objects work together, you can pass the Drission object in one MixPage to another, so that multiple objects can share login information or operate the same page.

 ### Create Object